 The first way to finance workspace retrofit is turnkey build-out.
 In this scheme, the property is delivered to you in essentially a ‘turnkey’ way, that is, ready to be used immediately as you turn the key to the property and start using it.
 The landlord carries out the retrofit and the cost is added to the rent or lease amount.

 The other way of financing retrofit is tenant improvement.
-The tenant is largely responsible for carrying out all the necessary retrofit.
+The tenant is largely responsible for carrying out all the necessary retrofits.
 There may be a negotiated tenant improvement allowance paid out by the landlord towards the related expenses.

 Most landlords leasing out commercial spaces offer turnkey build-out options.
 From the tenant’s perspective, this is a very simple option.
 However, one must carefully consider if all the needs of the business are met.